 It hadn't been long after that that Francis screeched to a halt at the emergency entrance to the hospital and leaped out of the car, running around to open the door for Arthur.
 Arthur lifted you out of the back seat as though you weighed nothing at all and carried you through the doors.
 A lot of confusion had followed for you as you slipped in and out of consciousness.
 Scenes of lying on a table with doctors and nurses all around you with various instruments and pads of gauze to staunch the bleeding.
 You vaguely remembered waking up once and hearing the surgeon declaring it a miracle that you’d taken such a clean shot.

-You only awakened once after that in a hospital room alone.
+You only awakened once after that in a private hospital room alone.
+You weren't sure why you had been placed in a private room instead of a hospital ward, but you could only assume that one or several of the hospital staff had known who you were and had put you here to shield you from the unwanted attention of other patients who might recognize your celebrity status.
 You weren’t sure where Arthur and Francis had disappeared to, but the thought did cross your mind that they might have dropped you at the hospital and fled to save their own lives.
 But Arthur had already risked his life for you so many times as it was that you held onto the hope that he might still be near, figuring out some way to get you all out of this situation…

 Now, as you sat staring down at the sutures in your side, you pondered what your fate would be.
-You would have to leave the country, there was no doubt about that.
-Even if you could convince the public of your alleged innocence in the whole mess, it was too risky.
+You were certain you would have to leave the country.
+Even if you could convince the public of your alleged innocence in the whole mess, it was risky.
 There would be too many suspicious German agents that would attempt to interview, interrogate, and in all likelihood kill you in their efforts to get to people like Arthur and Baba.

 Your heart began to race and you swayed slightly where you sat, If Arthur and Francis have already been taken, it’s just a matter of time before they come for me…